This article was updated on 23 July, 2022.

-The New York Times prepared a very good video of this about a month ago and the two latest papers which emerged this week back up the theory of the doctors who talk in that video about the unique features of this ARDS.
+The New York Times prepared a very good video of this in 2020 and two papers released at a similar time back up the theory about the unique features of ARDS.

 Here is a paraphrasing of some of the points made, (but not all) in a paper submitted online on 24 April, to the Medical Journal of Australia (MJA).

 - ARDS develops in 42 per cent of patients presenting with Covid-19 pneumonia, and 61-81% of those requiring ICU care.